evansdoe/aims-za/ems/2024-25/_pages/projects.md

 - Explanation of ideas, including the application of Sage’s `@interact` feature
 - Effectiveness in communicating the concept clearly

-For additional inspiration and guidance, students may refer to the [interact resources](https://wiki.sagemath.org/interact) and [Wolfram Demonstrations](https://demonstrations.wolfram.com/) or explore other scientific illustrations available online.
+For additional inspiration and guidance, students may refer to the <a href="https://wiki.sagemath.org/interact" target="_blank">interact resources</a> and <a href="https://demonstrations.wolfram.com/" target="_blank">Wolfram Demonstrations</a> or explore other scientific illustrations available online.
 While online `@interact` examples can serve as inspiration, the submissions must primarily reflect the students' own work.

 ### Submission Protocol:
 1. **Create an interact in ONE cell** within a Jupyter notebook.